Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 • Avoidance of harmful substances: Steering clear of alcohol, tobacco, and illicit drugs protects both you and your baby.

-• Stress management: Practicing relaxation techniques can reduce anxiety and promote a healthier pregnancy.
+• Stress management: Relaxation techniques can reduce anxiety and promote a healthier pregnancy.

 Support Systems for Expecting Mothers Over 35

-As an expecting mother over 35, establishing a solid support system is essential for your well-being and confidence during pregnancy.
+As an expecting mother over 35, building a solid support system is essential for your well-being and confidence during pregnancy.

-Building a strong network won’t only provide emotional support but also valuable information tailored to your situation.
+A strong network offers both emotional support and practical information tailored to your situation.

 Building a Strong Network

-Surrounding yourself with the right people can greatly enhance your experience.
-Consider these key elements for building your network:
+Consider these key elements when building your network:

 • Family and Friends: Reach out to loved ones who can provide emotional and practical support.